Who Knows?: On Non-Dualism and Spiritual Direction, Presence Journal, September 2015

 Rev. Ani began her spiritual formation at The Shalem Institute for Spiritual Formation in Washington, D.C. and graduated from their programs, Spiritual Guidance and Leading Contemplative Prayer Groups & Retreats.
 She subsequently graduated from One Spirit Interfaith Seminary and received her ordination as an Interfaith minister.
 Rev. Ani joined Shalem's staff in 2019.

 Rev. Ani earned a master's degree in social work from Louisiana State University and a certificate in natural healthcare science from the New England School of Natural Health Care.
 She studied massage therapy and acupressure at the Alabama Oriental Studies Institute in Point Clear, Alabama and gained two teaching certifications in the instruction of yoga.
-Rev. Ani is currently a second-year Ph.D. student in Integral & Transpersonal Psychology at the California Institute of Integral Studies.
+Rev. Ani is currently a third-year Ph.D. student in Integral & Transpersonal Psychology at the California Institute of Integral Studies.

 Rev. Ani was a licensed massage therapist in private practice for 7 years, has taught yoga since 1997, and has organized and facilitated retreats since 1999.
 She has worked in an outpatient psychiatric clinic as a mental health counselor, as a case manager and counselor for dialysis patients, as a counselor for youths on probation, and as a clinical social worker, chaplain, and volunteer coordinator for hospice patients.

 Rev. Ani has provided continuing education for counselors through the Louisiana Association for Spiritual, Ethical, and Religious Values in Counseling, for dietitians through the Council on Renal Nutrition, and for social workers through the National Association of Social Workers/Louisiana chapter.